 If the payee is a foreign entity or non-resident alien who does not have an EIN, SSN or ITIN, please see how to request a Comptroller-assigned TIN.

-Note: See Security Recommendations for documentation to accept from payees as proof of their identification numbers.
+Note: See Fraud Prevention Recommendations for documentation to accept from payees as proof of their identification numbers.

 TINS no longer uses an SSN or ITIN as the key payee identifier.
-See System-generated Random Number.
+See Comptroller-Assigned TINs.
 The SSN or ITIN is still required under law for tax administration and identification for individuals, sole owners and individual partners of a partnership.
 This requirement has been adopted under these statutes: